Amber Portwood’s Fiancé Matt Baier Stars In ‘Teen Mom OG’ Special

 Amber Portwood’s soon-to-be-husband, Matt Baier, is starring in his very own MTV special tonight.

-As he and Portwood prepare to say “I do” later this year, fans of Teen Mom OG will be getting to know Matt Baier better in Being Matt — and that means learning the truth behind his many children and the relationship he and Portwood share with each of them.
+As he and Portwood prepare to say “I do” later this year, fans of Teen Mom OG will be getting to know Matt Baier better in Being Matt, and that means learning the truth behind his many children and the relationship he and Portwood share with each of them.

-“Being able to show people the relationship that Amber and I truly have with my kids was important to us,” Matt Baier said during an April 10 interview with The Dirty.
+“Being able to show people the relationship that Amber and I truly have with my kids was important to us,” Matt Baier said during an April 10 interview with the Dirty.

 “There is also a lot of stuff in there that flies in the face of what people with bad motives have claimed,” he continued.
 “Maybe people will begin to realize I wasn’t much like the person they thought I was.”